EvatsugDnalloR/NotebookApplication/uml_diagrams/use_case_list.md

 ## Text Editing Features
 ### Priority: `Should`
 ### Summary
-User is allowed to change fonts, font sizes, colours, state (bold, underlined and italic) of the texts, and is able to insert other symbols like bullet point, check boxes, etc.
+User is allowed to change fonts, font sizes, colours, style (bold, underlined and italic) of the texts, and is able to insert other symbols like bullet point, check boxes, etc.
 ### Actors
 `User`